 - If you’re in a pinch, look for healthy snacks with the Lite Bites logo in campus vending machines or in UHD campus markets.

-- Honor your hunger to keep your body adequately supplied with energy but avoid eating due to stress or boredom.
+- Honor your hunger to keep your body adequately supplied with energy.

 - Take your time when eating; it can take 15-20 minutes for fullness signals to reach the brain.

 - The Mindful Eating Program offered by University Health Services can help you become an Intuitive Eater!